-Level of service Measurements and Targets Council's intended level of service is to: Provide a safe and compliant supply of drinking water Performance measure Safety of drinking water (mandatory) The extent to which the Council's drinking water supply complies with- part 4 of the drinking water standards (bacteria compliance criteria) part 5 of the drinking water standards (protozoa compliance criteria) How we will measure Routine sampling and testing Water Outlook 2021/22 Results: a.
+Level of Service Measurements and Targets Council's intended Level of Service is to: Provide a safe and compliant supply of drinking water Performance measure (mandatory) Safety of drinking water 1 The extent to which the Council's drinking water supply complies with- part 4 of the drinking water standards (bacteria compliance criteria) part 5 of the drinking water standards (protozoa compliance criteria) How we will measure Routine sampling and testing 2 Water Outlook 2021/22 Results: a.
 Part 4 - No E.coli detected in any of the supplies. b.
 Part 5 - Protozoa compliance not achieved Year 3 a.
 No Incidents of non-compliance with bacteria compliance b.
-No Incidents of non-compliance with protozoa compliance criteria Council's intended Level of Service is to: Provide reliable and efficient urban water supplies Performance measure Maintenance of the reticulation network (mandatory) The percentage of real water loss from the Council's networked urban reticulation system How we will measure A sampling approach will be used.
-Water Outlook enables SCADA information to be interrogated in-house.
-2021/22 results: • 37% Year 3 Less than 40% Performance measure Demand management (mandatory) The average consumption of drinking water per day per resident within the District How we will measure Water Outlook 2021/22 results:
+No Incidents of non-compliance with protozoa compliance criteria

-&lt;sup>3 As of 14 November 2022, the Drinking Water Standards 2005 have been revoked.
+1 As of 14 November 2022, the Drinking Water Standards 2005 have been revoked.
 Suppliers must comply with the Water Services (Drinking Water Standards for New Zealand) Regulations 2022.
 However Council is required to report against the existing mandatory measure.

-&lt;sup>4 This is currently done on a weekly basis by Environmental Laboratory Services in Gracefield.
+2 This is currently done on a weekly basis by Environmental Laboratory Services in Gracefield.